Assessing Student Learning with Core Moodle Tools

 Core Moodle Assessment Tools

-Quiz
+Moodle Quiz

-Quizzes in Moodle offer many types of available question types from multiple choice, matching, true/false and other auto-graded question types, to long answer questions that must be manually graded.
+Quizzes in Moodle offer many question types from multiple choice, matching, true/false and other auto-graded question types, to long answer questions that must be manually graded.
 They are appropriate for anything from self-checks to final exams.
 Settings allow you to designate a time limit on an attempt, the number of attempts a student can make, how and when they receive feedback and more.

 Learn more:

-Assignment
+Moodle Assignment

 Moodle’s Assignment tool allows you to create a space for students to turn in their work, whether it be a paper, project, or more.
 A variety of file types can be submitted, or you can allow students to enter text directly into the assignment activity.
 Assignments are graded manually.
 The grading interface allows you to annotate on students’ papers and create/use a rubric or grading guide to score students’ work.